It’s a wonderful time to eat (and drink) in Fort Worth. There are so many new and unusual eateries opening up all over town – here’s a taste of a few!

 Cru Food & Wine Bar offers wine flights, steak dinners, lamb lollipops and dainty sandwiches –– in other words, a little something for everyone’s tastes.

-Also set to open this month: Twigs Bistro & Martini Bar and B&B Butchers.
-Twigs Bistro’s the first Texas location of the mostly western states chain, and the menu packs a little of everything, including gluten-free options, crab mac ’n’ cheese, a glorious variety of salads, and, as promised, martinis!
+Twigs Bistro & Martini Bar is the first Texas location of the mostly western states chain, and the menu packs a little of everything, including gluten-free options, crab mac ’n’ cheese, a glorious variety of salads, and, as promised, martinis!

 Susie Cakes creates cakes, cupcakes, puddings, cheesecakes and pies like your grandma probably made.
 Because grandma didn’t use a box mix or artificial preservatives.
 Susie’s also uses recycled materials for packaging.
 Best of all, the standard-sized cupcakes come with frosting in the cupcake and on top of the cupcake!
 There are flourless chocolate goodies and peanut butter cookies made gluten free as well.
 You can order in advance if you want a specialty item, or grab-and-go from the selection in the store.